active

 • Reinvest in the development of shorter, safer and simpler TB regimens needed to outpace antimicrobial resistance and end TB once and for all.

-As of March 2023, Johnson & Johnson has provided nearly 600,000 courses of treatment* to patients in 158 countries.
-The Company is also advancing critically-needed R&D, both in its own labs and in collaboration with leading global health organizations, and is collaborating through several ongoing initiatives to support efforts to help find the missing millions by strengthening health systems, building capacity and raising awareness at the community level to encourage health-seeking behavior.
+The Company is also advancing critically-needed R&D in collaboration with leading global health organizations, and is collaborating through several ongoing initiatives to support efforts to help find the missing millions by strengthening health systems, building capacity and raising awareness at the community level to encourage health-seeking behavior.

 Geographic Reach